-The PRLCE will be a very important instrument to achieve the APEC aspirational goal to double the share of renewable energy in energy (or power) mix in the APEC region.
-APERC will invite all eligible economies to host next PRLCE.
+The PRLCE will be an essential instrument to achieve the APEC aspirational goal to double the share of renewable energy in the energy (or power) mix in the APEC region.
+APERC will invite all eligible economies to host the next PRLCE.